 Price: $22-$29 for a bunk or single bed.
 Some rooms have a private bathroom.
 Click here to check the availability.

 One Day in Dubai – few word from us

-We hope that you find our 1 day in Dubai itinerary useful.
+We hope that you find this 1 day in Dubai itinerary quite useful.
 Now you should know where to go in Dubai, what to do in Dubai for a day and how to plan your Dubai trip cost.
 We were carefully preparing this guide and including only top things to do in Dubai in a day.

 You may also like: